mThunderbird/SafeMap/README.md

-# 🛡️ SafeZone
+# 🛡️ SafeMap

-SafeZone is a community-powered safety awareness platform built with React and Firebase.
+SafeMap is a community-powered safety awareness platform built with React and Firebase.

 It enables users to share and view safety reports anonymously, browse an incident map, and connect through a simple community forum — all with privacy by design.